-Business Continuity Plan vs Disaster Recovery Plan: All You Need to Know
+Business Continuity Plan vs Disaster Recovery Plan

 Business continuity and disaster recovery planning are mandatory nowadays, as they help MSPs and their clients stay afloat and tackle any business interruption generated by artificial or natural disasters.
 Still, creating the actual plans isn’t enough to maintain business operations.
 You need to understand what each needs to cover, the key difference between the disaster recovery process and business continuity planning, and how to manage risk and keep business operations going.